jdlcgarcia/aoc2018/README.md

 The magic happens when I'm parsing the sleep/awakening of the guards.
 Once they wake up, I log in the Sleep Matrix the minutes they've been sleeping and adding them to an accumulator of their sleep time.
 So, when I finish parsing the input I have an array with the frecuencies.
 I just have to take the biggest sleeper with that accumulator and his top minute asleep with his Sleep Matrix.

 For the second part, I just have to loop every Sleep Matrix and get the highest value.
 Once found, just pull the yarn to know who did it.
 And eventually fire him.

+## Day 5: Alchemical Reduction

+I think this is easy...
+I'll go with PERL this time as the input is easy to parse.
+In a first view, you just have to read the line and once you find a collision, delete it and start reading again from the beginning.
+The second part's solution was veeery dirty, but it worked.
+I reused the function I made on the first part, but looping and parsing the strings without units.
+It took too much time to process everything, but as I was showing the output I realize one of them was way smaller than the others, so I tried and it worked as the solution.

+As a geek note: this day's problem is 100% made on an iPad Pro, writing the code in Textastic, uploading it to my server in DigitalOcean and executing the script via Termius.